SteveALee/fullmeasure-blog/source/_posts/gotek-in-xp-50.md

 - Pop the stick back in the XP-50, select the image, load the file, select General Midi mode and play it
 - Enjoy the cheesy GM sounds

 That's it.
-I ca read and write files to the floppy images on both devices.
+I can now read and write files to the floppy images on both devices.
+And no nasty, unreliable and now expensive floppy discs required.

 ## Unknowns

 It's not clear if FastFloppy has any restrictions on the type or size of USB memory stick used.
-I used a 32GB SansDisk without problems.
+I used a 32GB SansDisk job without problems.

 Access on the XP-50 is fairly slow but I guess FastFloppy is emulating timings to keep the host hardware happy.
-There are some notes on how to mitigate slow Roland access which I'll keep in mind in case I feel I needed it.
+There are some FastFloppy notes on how to mitigate slow Roland access which I'll keep in mind in case I feel I needed it.

 Unless I upgrade the Gotek hardware I will need to keep track of the slot numbers for each image file.
 By default, FastFloppy assigns slot numbers automatically but does not explain how.
 Perhaps based on FAT directory order?
 It is also possible to use a config file to change to using image filenames that include the slot number.